 So what?
 In either case, as pretext or as truth, Messiah is publicized; and I am happy about this; and I will continue to be happy, for I know that this will assist God’s rescue of me, thanks to your prayers and the bonus of the spirit of Jesus Messiah.

 I have a confident hope that I will not be made to lose face by anything, but that Messiah may be honoured boldly in my body, always as now, by my life or by my death.

-For to me, life is Messiah, and death is profit.
+For to me, living is Messiah, and dying is profit.

 But if my life in the flesh is going to be fruitful, I don’t know what I should choose; I am strung out between two choices, the desire to die and be with Messiah, which is much the better; or to remain in the flesh, which is more necessary for you.
 And since I am persuaded of this, I know that I will arrive and abide with you all, so that you may advance and be joyful in trust; and that your boasting about me in Messiah may be over the top, because I have arrived amongst you once again!

 Much of what I want to say is included in this translation, so I’m posting it now.

 J Peter Bercovitz, A Wesleyan Professor from West Virginia who died in 2005, was a graduate of New College, Edinburgh, the rival of my own Alma Mater, Trinity College Glasgow.
 His work on the life of St. Paul has been an influence on me over many years.
 An attractive presentation of his main arguments can be found at: paulonpaul.org

 In particular, he identifies Ephesus as the place of Paul’s arrest, and as also his working HQ for at least two years, from where he wrote a number of letters including Philippians.
 I think this is a hypothesis which fits the evidence well, and I have therefore adopted it in all my own work on Paul, including my fiction about him, published on Kindle as “Paul: An Unauthorised Autobiography” under my own name.